Ostrog Monastery – Discover One of the Greatest Sanctuaries in Montenegro

-One of the most popular pilgrimage places in the whole world for Orthodox Christians is the Ostrog monastery in Montenegro.
-It is considered to be one of the most significant monasteries in the Balkans and the most visited Orthodox shrine in Europe.
+One of the most important pilgrimage destinations for Orthodox Christians worldwide is the Ostrog monastery in Montenegro.
+It is regarded as one of the most significant monasteries in Montenegro, in the Balkans, and the most visited Orthodox shrine in Europe.

-It was established in the 17th century in the honor of Saint Basil of Ostrog who was buried inside and who is believed to have miraculous powers for many pilgrims who come to visit Ostrog.
+The monastery was founded in the 17th century in honour of Saint Basil of Ostrog, whose relics rest within its walls.
+Saint Basil is believed to possess miraculous healing powers, drawing pilgrims who seek spiritual comfort, healing, and guidance to come to visit Ostrog.

-Ostrog monastery in Montenegro was established in the 17th century by Basil (Vasilije), The Metropolitan Bishop of Herzegovina.
-It was built on the site of the most remote cave hermitages in which Saint Isaiah of Onogost led an ascetic life.
+Ostrog Monastery in Montenegro was established in the 17th century by Saint Basil (Vasilije), the Metropolitan Bishop of Herzegovina.
+It was built on the site of remote cave hermitages where Saint Isaiah of Onogošt lived an ascetic life.

-Saint Isaiah has built a cave church in the Ostrog cliffs called “The Presentation of the Holy Mother of God”, still without any monastery property.
-With the arrival of St. Basil who has been searching for a suitable place to lead ascetic life himself, he chose these hard-to-reach hermitages for the construction of the future monastery.
+Saint Isaiah built a cave church in the Ostrog cliffs called “The Presentation of the Holy Mother of God”, at a time when there was still no monastery complex or property.
+With the arrival of St. Basil, who was searching for a suitable place to lead an ascetic life himself, he chose these hard-to-reach hermitages as the foundation for the future monastery.

-One of the main reasons for the almost unreachable Ostrog monastery location is to protect it from the Turkish invasion, which lasted more than 500 years in the Balkans.
+One of the main reasons for the nearly inaccessible Ostrog monastery location is to protect it from the Turkish invasion, which lasted more than 500 years across the Balkans.

 Monastery

-The Upper Monastery – the resting place of St. Basil
+The Upper Monastery – the Resting Place of St. Basil of Ostrog

 The Upper Monastery consists of the Church of the Presentation of the Holy Mother of God, where the relics of Saint Basil of Ostrog are being kept, and the Church of the Holy Cross.